 If you’re ready to take that step, you can easily find a qualified mediator near you using the MediatorSelect directory.

 Now we want to hear from you.
-Let us know your thoughts on conflict resolution in the workplace in the comments below!
+Let us know your thoughts on techniques and tips for workplace conflict resolution in the comments below!